Color theory is both the science and art of using color.

 Most people assume that green is a more friendly and non-threatening color than red, dominating and appealing to customers.
 However, in a study from HubSpot on the effects of color and marketing, they tested two different call-to-action buttons.
 Their results were surprising to some.

 They found that the red button outperformed the green button by 23%.
-It just goes to show that even what we thought we knew about color theory still has room to evolve.
+It shows that even what we thought we knew about color theory still has room to evolve.

 E-mail Marketing